-Marie Brackenbury, the daughter of Hilda Brackenbury, and the sister of Georgina Brackenbury, was born in 1866.
+Marie Brackenbury, the daughter of Hilda Brackenbury, and the sister of Georgina Brackenbury, was born on 15th October 1866.
 Her father, Charles Brackenbury, was an army general and two of her brothers died while serving in the armed forces.

 Brackenbury studied at the Slade Art School and became a talented landscape painter.
 A member of the National Union of Women's Suffrage Societies (NUWSS) she joined the Women's Social and Political Union (WSPU) in March 1907.
 Marie later recalled that she had been impressed with the "womanliness" of Emmeline Pankhurst.

 In February 1908, Marie Brackenbury and her sister Georgina Brackenbury were arrested in February 1908 during a WSPU demonstration outside the House of Commons and was sentenced to six weeks in Holloway Prison.
 Later that year she contributed a cartoon to the Woman's Franchise journal.